8 Signs Your Dog Really Does Trust You

 Man’s most trusting companion?

 Let’s be honest: You probably love your dog more than you love some humans.
 You spend most of your spare time exercising or cuddling with him.
 You talk to her just like you’d talk to your human best friend—freely without fear of being judged.
 The level of love and trust you feel toward your pet is no different than what you feel toward any other family member.
 But is the feeling mutual?
-Here's how to tell if your dog trusts you.
+Read on to learn how to tell if your dog trusts you, then check out these 13 simple ways to tell if your dog is smart.

 He learns your routines

 If you feed him every day at 8 a.m. or take him for a walk as soon as you get home from work, he becomes conditioned to expect those things at those designated times.
 Once a routine is set, he’ll be on time to get that food or that walk, and he’ll trust you’ll hold up your end of the arrangement.
-(If your dog is a new member of the family, beware of these dog training myths that could hurt your puppy.)
+In your morning routine, you may want to brush your dog’s teeth; this is why they have bad breath.

 Her eyes say it all